apache/spark/STATIC_CODE_CHECKS.rst

 ----------------------------------- ---------------------------------------------------------------- ------------
 ``setup-order``                       Checks for an order of dependencies in setup.py
 ----------------------------------- ---------------------------------------------------------------- ------------
-``setup-installation``                Checks if all the libraries in setup.py are listed in docs
+``setup-extra-packages``              Checks if all the libraries in setup.py are listed in docs
 ----------------------------------- ---------------------------------------------------------------- ------------
 ``shellcheck``                        Checks shell files with shellcheck.
 ----------------------------------- ---------------------------------------------------------------- ------------